AllstaRawR/FILFY/README.md

   <summary>1.3.X</summary>

 - [x] Update all currently installed mods from 1.2.RC
+- [x] Create Main Menu links
+- [x] Create a Main Menu replacer
+- [x] Link to the Discord and to the ReadMe through the ingame Main Menu
 - [ ] Re-do all FaceGen with VHR SMP
 - [ ] Update the Daegon Quest start
 - [x] Correct all Succubus Race spelling